Writer for the Narenji website

 Two and a half years imprisonment

 Vahedi is a writer and content producer for the Narenji (‘Orange’) website.
-On the morning of December 2, 2013, Revolutionary Guards agents raided Narenji's office.
-They arrested 14 staff working for the website.
+On the morning of December 2nd 2013, Revolutionary Guards agents raided Narenji's office.
+They arrested 14 members of staff working for the website.
 After two days of interrogation, the office’s secretary and an intern were released.
 Along with Vahedi, the other 11 staff members were: Ali-Asghar Honarmand, Hossein Nozari, Ehsan Paknejad, Reza Nozari, Mehdi Fariabi, Amir Sadeghpour, Alireza Vaziri, Mohammad Moosazade, Mustafa Pourqarib and Malihe Nakaee.

 Pot Sharq Govashir was the parent company of Narenji, a Persian news and analytical website established in 2007 that focused on technology.
 The website was originally developed by local tech-enthusiast bloggers in Kerman, and soon became one of the most popular outlets on the subject.
 The website won an award for best educational website at the third annual online festival of Iranian websites in 2010 and Deutsche Welle described it as the best Persian language blog in 2012.

 The website and its parent company were both closed down after the office was raided.

-According to an International Campaign for Human Rights in Iran report, on May 23 2014, the Fourth Division of Kerman’s Islamic Revolutionary Court convicted 11 members of the website on charges of “propaganda against the regime” and “conspiracy against national security.”
+According to an International Campaign for Human Rights in Iran report, on May 23rd 2014, the Fourth Division of Kerman’s Islamic Revolutionary Court convicted 11 members of the website on charges of ‘propaganda against the regime’ and ‘conspiracy against national security’.
 Based on the court ruling, Ali-Asghar Honarmand, Hossein Nozari, Ehsan Paknejad and Abbas Vahedi were all given sentences of between two and a half years and 11 years in prison.
-The seven other suspects were sentenced to 15 months’ imprisonment, which turned into three years on probation.
+The seven other suspects were sentenced to 15 months imprisonment, which turned into three years on probation.
 The Appeal Court reviewed the case on November 30, 2015, but the ruling has yet to be disclosed.

 He also added: “The major members of this website were manipulated and controlled by dissident Iranians outside the country.”